A nightmare is a bad dream that brings out strong feelings of fear, terror, distress, or anxiety.

 Contact your health care provider if:

-Your health care provider will examine you and ask you questions.
+Your health care provider will examine you and ask questions about the nightmares you are having.
 Next steps may include:

 - New medicines to help with some of your symptoms

 American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders.
 5th ed.
 Arlington, Va: American Psychiatric Publishing.
 2013.

 Chokroverty S, Avidan AY.
 Sleep and its disorders.
 In: Daroff RB, Fenichel GM, Jankovic J, Mazziotta JC, eds.
 Bradley's Neurology in Clinical Practice.
 6th ed.
 Philadelphia, Pa: Elsevier Saunders; 2012:chap 68.